UTS-eResearch/hpc_examples/mpi_examples/README.md

     $ mpif90 f_primes_mpi.f90 -o f_primes_mpi -lmpi

-to run an MPI program we need to use `mpiexec`.
+To run an MPI program we need to use `mpiexec`.

     $ mpiexec -np 4 ./f_primes_mpi